targetdisk/dotties/README.md

 ### BSD and Mac
 Make sure you have the GNU Coreutils (for `ginstall`) and GNU Make (`gmake`) installed from your ports tree.
-On MacPorts these are provided with the `coreutils` and `gmake` ports, respectively.
+On MacPorts and FreeBSD these are provided with the `coreutils` and `gmake` ports/packages, respectively.

 Once you've GNU-ified your system, you can install my dotties with:
 ```